Language center: Speech and language disorders

-Many different sources state that the study of the brain and therefore, language disorders, originated in the 19th century and linguistic analysis of those disorders began throughout the 20th century.
-Studying language impairments in the brain after injuries aids to comprehend how the brain works and how it changes after an injury.
-When this happens, the brain has an impairment that is referred to as "aphasia".
-Lesions to Broca's Area resulted primarily in disruptions to speech production; damage to Wernicke's Area, which is located in the lower part of the temporal lobe, lead mainly to disruptions in speech reception.
+Many different sources state that the study of the brain, and therefore, language disorders, originated in the 19th century, and linguistic analysis of those disorders began in the 20th century.
+Studying language impairments in the brain after injuries aids in comprehending how the brain works and changes after an injury.
+When this happens, the brain's impairment is referred to as "aphasia".
+Lesions to Broca's Area results primarily in disruptions to speech production; damage to Wernicke's Area, which is located in the lower part of the temporal lobe, leads mainly to disruptions in speech reception.

 There are numerous distinctive ways in which language can be affected.
-Phonemic paraphasia, an attribute of conduction aphasia and Wernicke aphasia, is not the speech comprehension impairment.
-Instead, it is the speech production damage, where the desire phonemes are selected erroneously or in an incorrect sequence.
+Phonemic paraphasia, an attribute of conduction aphasia and Wernicke aphasia, does not involve speech comprehension impairment.
+Instead, it requires speech production damage, where the desired phonemes are selected erroneously or in an incorrect sequence.
 Therefore, although Wernicke's aphasia, a combination of phonological retrieval and semantic systems impairment, affects speech comprehension, it also involves speech production damage.
 Phonemic paraphasia and anomia (impaired word retrieval) are the results of phonological retrieval impairment.

-Another lesion that involves impairment in language production and processing is the "apraxia of speech", a difficulty synchronizing articulators essential for speech production.
-This lesion is located in the superior pre-central gyrus of the insula and is more likely to occur to patients with Broca's aphasia.
-Dominant ventral anterior (VA) nucleus, another type of lesion, is the result of word-finding and semantic paraphasia's difficulties engaging in language processing.
-Moreover, individuals with thalamic lesions experience difficulties linking semantic concepts with correct phonological representations in word production.
+Another lesion that involves impairment in language production and processing is apraxia of speech, a difficulty synchronizing articulators essential for speech production.
+This type of lesion is located in the superior pre-central gyrus of the insula, and is more likely to occur in patients with Broca's aphasia.
+Lesions of the dominant ventral anterior nucleus may result in semantic paraphasias and difficulty in word-finding.
+Also, individuals with thalamic lesions experience difficulties linking semantic concepts with correct phonological representations in word production.